mulle-objc/MulleObjC-Cheat-Sheet/README.md

 :---: | ---
 @selector(method) | Returns the compiled selector that identifies a method
 @protocol(name) | Returns the given protocol (an instance of the `Protocol` class)
-@synchronized | Encapsulates code in a mutex lock to ensure that the block of code and the locked object can only be accessed by one thread at a time
 @autoreleasepool | Replaces (and is 6 times faster than) the NSAutoreleasePool class
 @encode(spec) | Yields a character string that encodes the type structure of `spec`
 @compatibility_alias | Allows you to define an alias name for an existing class.